Carrot Cake Banana Bread

 Every.
 Single.
 Week.

-I should probably just stop buying them each week but I like to think one of these weeks I will get it together.
-But, just in case I don’t this carrot cake banana bread is the perfect use for all of them.
+I should probably just stop buying them each week, but I like to think I will get it together one of these weeks.
+But just in case I don’t, this carrot cake banana bread is the perfect use for all of them.

-Before I move on though – I’m not the only one who does this, right?
-You responsible adulting readers let bananas go black all the time too, right?
+Before I move on, though – I’m not the only one who does this, right?
+You responsible adulting readers let bananas go black all the time, right?

 Please say yes.